tjdwill/cpp-notes/libraries/Qt/install-no-account.md

 This will allow CMake to find the Qt installation using the `find_package()` function.

 Be sure to list the Qt modules used as arguments to the `COMPONENTS` section of `find_package()`.
 The linked documentation provides well-written, easy-to-follow examples.

-**NOTE**: Also be aware that Qt requires an OpenGL implementation to build.
-CMake throws an error if it cannot do so.
-To fix this, [one solution is to install `libglew-dev`](https://stackoverflow.com/a/7843270).
-For Fedora, the package is `mesa-libGL-devel`.

 ### QtCreator